Disney’s Gran Destino Tower Review (At Coronado Springs)

 For whatever reason, Three Bridges Bar and Grill is also called Villa del Lago.
 This location offers tapas, salads, and entrees.
 Various cocktails, sangria, wine, and beer are also available.

 At this point, we walked back across the bridge to El Centro and browsed the lobby gift shop, Panchito’s.
-We then took the connecting hall from the Coronado Springs lobby to Gran Destino Tower.
+We then took the connecting hall from the Coronado Springs lobby to the Gran Destino Tower.

 This hallway allows guests to travel back and forth between the two lobbies.
 When I stayed at Coronado Springs last year during a hurricane, this hallway was a game-changer.
 That stay was in the Cabanas section of the resort.
 So I had to brave the wind and rain to get to Gran Destino.
 But once I was inside Gran Destino, I could remain inside and still access the lobbies, multiple dining venues, and the convention center, where special entertainment options were available to guests riding out the storm.